trustbloc/orb/README.md

       --sync-timeout string                         Total time in seconds to resolve config values.
 Alternatively, this can be set with the following environment variable: ORB_SYNC_TIMEOUT (default "1")
   -y, --tls-certificate string                      TLS certificate for ORB server.
 Alternatively, this can be set with the following environment variable: ORB_TLS_CERTIFICATE
   -x, --tls-key string                              TLS key for ORB server.
 Alternatively, this can be set with the following environment variable: ORB_TLS_KEY
+      --unpublished-operation-lifetime              How long unpublished operations remain stored before expiring (and thus, being deleted some time later).
+For example, '1m' for a 1 minute lifespan.
+Defaults to 1 minute if not set.
+Alternatively, this can be set with the following environment variable: UNPUBLISHED_OPERATION_LIFETIME
       --vct-url string                              Verifiable credential transparency URL.

 ```